 In 2013, Jay and the late Linda Grunin, along with their only child Jeremy, formalized their charitable pursuits and created the Grunin Foundation.
-Since then, the foundation has invested nearly $35 million in the Central Jersey Shore, with an additional $18 million committed.
+Since then, the foundation has invested over $45 million in the Central Jersey Shore, with an additional $14 million committed.
 The Grunins have sought to improve the quality of life for all residents by thoughtfully investing in the arts, education and healthcare.

 Some of the family’s mainspring investments include; Grunin Center for the Arts at Ocean County College, Grunin Neuroscience Institute at Community Medical Center, Grunin Center for Law & Social Entrepreneurship at NYU, and the Grunin Arts & Education Building at Count Basie Center for the Arts.

 Through their investment company Grunin Holdings, the family has circulated over a million dollars in corporate sponsorships to local nonprofits and public benefit groups.Our Team